shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/part_2.md

 }
 ```

-You can find the domain, client id and tenant id on the overview page for your app registration in the Azure portal.
+You can find the client id and tenant id on the overview page for your app registration in the Azure portal.
 See [this guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-protected-web-api-app-configuration#config-file) for more details.

 **Configure the app to use authentication.**
 These changes need to be made in `Startup.cs`.
-You need to update the `ConfigureService` method to include the following (note: your role name may be 'DaemonAppRole' rather than 'access_as_application' depending on the guide you followed):
+You need to update the `ConfigureService` method to include the following:

 ```csharp
 public void ConfigureServices(IServiceCollection services)